autoplot/documentation/javadoc/org/das2/datum/EnumerationUnits.md

+# org.das2.datum.EnumerationUnits

-# org.das2.datum.EnumerationUnitsUnits class for mapping arbitrary objects to Datums.
-Nothing about the contract
- for a Datum requires that they correspond to physical quantities, and we can assign a mapping from numbers to objects using this class.
+Units class for mapping arbitrary objects to Datums.
+Nothing about the contract for a Datum requires that they correspond to physical quantities, and we can assign a mapping from numbers to objects using this class.
 This allows information such as "Cluster 1" or "Spin Flip" to be encoded.

- This is used to model ordinal or nominal data, as described in http://en.wikipedia.org/wiki/Level_of_measurement EnumerationUnits( String id )
+ This is used to model ordinal or nominal data, as described in http://en.wikipedia.org/wiki/Level_of_measurement

+# EnumerationUnits( String id )

-EnumerationUnits( String id, String description )
+# EnumerationUnits( String id, String description )

 ***